|What is ACED?||Step 1: Read the Spring 2021 Class Brochure|

 If you withdraw from class one week before classes begin, a refund will be given.
 Refunds will be given if a class is cancelled or closed.
 To withdraw from a class, please call the campus at which you are enrolled.

 - Avila University, Graceland University, and ACED Northland – (816) 235-1754

 Students with speech or hearing impairments can contact UMKC using Relay Missouri, 1-800-735-2466 (voice) or 1-800-735-2966 (TT).

 If classes are cancelled due to inclement weather, a recorded message will be on the voice mail at your campus.
 Please call after 7 a.m. on the day of the class to confirm the status of your classes.

 You must be at least 16 years of age and a Jackson, Platte, or Clay County resident to participate.
 Pre-registration is required.
 Walk-in registrations will not be accepted.
 Class offerings are on a first-come, first-served basis.
 Enrollment is limited.
-Please return registration form early.
+Please register early.
 Minimum enrollment is required to offer a class.
-Don’t forget to send a check or money order by mail.
-Your check for payment will be processed the first week after classes begin.
+Don’t forget to send a check or money order, if you are paying by mail.
+Your check for payment will be processed the first week classes begin.